Understanding Your Class Schedule

 If you have concerns about your placement after the semester begins, let your professor know.
 The professor will work with you to decide whether you should stay in your current level or move to a different level.

-Space in Spanish and some French classes is limited, so if you decide to change to another level, you may need to wait until the spring to take the class.
+Space in Spanish I classes is limited, so if you decide to change to level 1, you may need to wait until the spring to take the class.

 Math and science